-What Is a Dividend Payout Ratio?
+What Are the Dividend Payout Ratio and Retention Ratio?

 What Is a Good Dividend Payout Ratio?

 As an investor, you want the highest amount of dividends you can get your hands on, right?
 Well, not exactly.

 Investing is all about putting your money to work, allowing time to pass and compound gains to work their magic.
 It’s important to keep in mind that dividends are a transfer of wealth, not free money.

 When a company pays a dividend to its investors, its stock becomes less valuable.
 A stock with $100 million in cash on its balance sheet is generally more appealing than a company with $80 million.

 So, dividends are a give and take, and focusing solely on high dividends can cost you tremendous value in the long run.

 So, what exactly is a good dividend payout ratio?

 The answer to that question has more to do with your financial goals, comfort with risk, and investing strategy.
 For most dividend investors, a dividend payout ratio somewhere between 30% and 55% is compelling.
 Payout ratios below 30% are considered low and above 55% are considered high.